bad-alloc-heavy-industries/Trawler/README.md

 cd Trawler
 pip3 install --user --editable '.''
 ```

+## Important Notes

+ * Some adapters won't work if the WebDriver viewport is smaller than 1920x1080, you can possibly fix this by running the WebDriver headless with the correct virtual size if the WebDriver supports it.

 ## License
 Trawler is licensed under the [BSD 3-Clause](https://spdx.org/licenses/BSD-3-Clause.html) license, the full text of which can be found in the [`LICENSE`](LICENSE) file.